 Wade Ackerman

-Wade Ackerman advises companies and trade associations on complex and novel FDA regulatory issues that require coordinated legal, regulatory, and public policy strategies.
+Wade Ackerman advises companies and trade associations on complex and novel FDA regulatory issues, with a particular focus on cutting-edge technologies that require coordinated legal, regulatory, and public policy strategies.
+He works with clients across the life sciences and technology sectors—including those developing artificial intelligence, digital health tools, and other innovative technologies—helping them anticipate and navigate rapidly evolving federal, state and global regulatory frameworks.

-Before taking his Senate role, Wade served for more than five years as Associate Chief Counsel within the FDA’s Office of Chief Counsel.
-He was responsible for providing legal advice to the FDA’s Center for Drug Evaluation and Research (CDER) and the Office of Commissioner (OC) on a wide range of issues.
-While at FDA, he also helped to develop and implement the Food and Drug Administration Safety and Innovation Act (FDASIA) of 2012 and the Drug Quality and Security Act (DQSA) of 2013—both significant reforms to FDA’s regulatory authorities.
+Earlier in his career, Wade served for more than five years as Associate Chief Counsel within FDA’s Office of Chief Counsel, advising the Center for Drug Evaluation and Research (CDER) and the Office of Commissioner (OC) on a wide range of drug regulatory and policy issues.
+He was also involved in developing and implementing significant reforms, including the Food and Drug Administration Safety and Innovation Act (FDASIA) of 2012 and the Drug Quality and Security Act (DQSA) of 2013.

 AI/IoT Update: The Potential Benefits of Digital Health Technology in Managing COVID-19